- Apply nowThe program starts once a year

 Automotive Engineering: program in brief

-This automotive engineering degree gives you the latest insights in automotive technology.
-You learn all the fundamental theories.
-And the ins and outs of management, communication and energy conservation.
+The automotive industry never sleeps.
+Projects about future mobility concepts give you the latest insights into the automotive industry.
+You learn the ins and outs of management, communication, and energy conservation.

-In your second year you start to specialize.
-Choose from various fields of expertise.
+In your 2nd year, you start to specialize.
+You get to choose from various fields of expertise.
 Finally, you gain professional experience during your internship and graduation project.

 In your 1st year you get a solid foundation in automotive technology.